peilun-he/PDSim/README.md

 - Allow users to download simulated data as csv files.
 - Add 95% confidence intervals to all estimations.
 - Add a 3D surface of data.
-- Allow users to generate new realisations of data using same set of parameters.
+- Allow users to generate new realisations of data using the same set of parameters.
 - Bugs fixed.

 **Version 1.0**: basic functions and UI